joseppii/Kidnapped-Vehicle-Project/README.md

+[//]: # (Image References)

+[image1]: ./images/particle_filter_test.png "Simulator result for 30 particles"
 # Overview
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

+# Results

+The particle filter implemented was tested using the simulator for 30 particles.
+The result can be seen in the figure below.

+![alt text][image1]

 #### Submission
 All you will need to submit is your `src` directory.
 You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time).